 The Woodchuck Amateur Radio Club was formed by a small group of amateurs many years ago.
 Evidently they felt they would be more comfortable among themselves as they were all new to amateur radio.
 The club has advanced beyond that stage but we try to maintain that atmosphere.

-The club owns its’ own repeater and hold Nets on Wednesday at 8 PM on 145.310, with a PL tone of 110.9, you do not have to be a member to participate in our net.
+The club owns its’ own repeater (W8BTO) and holds Nets on Wednesday at 8 PM on 145.310, with a PL tone of 110.9, you do not have to be a member to participate in our net.

 We do “Fox” hunts (hidden transmitter hunts) each month during the summer.

 We also do demonstrations on Fox hunting to help new people.

 If you are interested in Public Service events or ARES we provide information on these events.

 We are the most laid back club you will find and we take pride in maintaining that type of atmosphere.

 We welcome questions on setting up a station, operation, problems, equipment and provide demonstrations whenever possible.

 Our meetings are not as formal as many clubs, questions on amateur radio are open for discussion to help as many as we can.
 The only dumb question is the one that doesn’t get asked.